LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 You would like to think of having a loop to go through repetitious code.

-A major use of a C# interface will allow this all to work.\
+A major use of a C# interface will allow this all to work in neat loops.
-inneat loops.
 For the first time we define our own interface, and use that interface as a type in a declaration.